 How to Add Data to an Existing Chart in Excel (5 Easy Ways)

-Let’s say, we have got a dataset of sales of the sales assistants of a shop over a certain period of time.
+Let’s say we have got a dataset of sales for sales assistants who work at a shop over a certain period of time.

 Dataset for Adding Data to an Existing Chart

-We have made a chart describing the sales of the sales representatives of the shop over the mentioned time period.
+We have made a chart describing the sales of these representatives over the time period mentioned.

 Chart for adding Data to an Existing Chart